-The reasons respondents provided for approving second-level decisions are generally consistent with the reasons provided for approving first-level decisions.
-Attracting students (80 percent), realizing an alternative vision for schooling (76 percent), increasing parent/community involvement (56 percent), and increasing student achievement (52 percent) were the top four reasons cited for approval of second-level decisions.
+The reasons respondents provided for approving second-level decisions were generally consistent with the reasons provided for approving first-level decisions.
+Realizing an alternative vision for schooling (76 percent), attracting students (71 percent), increasing student achievement (59 percent), and increasing parent/community involvement (35 percent) and serves a special student population were the top four reasons cited for approval of second-level decisions.

-One district reported a denial of one second-level decision, citing financial reasons as the reason for denial.
+One district reported a denial of one second-level decision, citing lack of teacher, parent and community support as the reason for denial.
 Historically, other reasons for denial at the second level have included declining enrollment, a determination that the charter school model was not sufficiently unique, and withdrawing from a multi-district consortium.